balsoft/Flockenzeit/README.md

 All the user-facing functions are contained in the `lib` output (or in `default.nix`, if you're not using flakes).

+## :warning: A note about timezones

+This **does not** handle timezones, because I want to keep my sanity.
+All the times are in UTC.

 ## Functions

 ### `splitSecondsSinceEpoch`